DanProudfoot/personal-site/src/markdown/pages/purdeys.md

     - Vanilla JS
 ---

 A weird one.
-Purdey's the energy drink wanted to know how positive your tweets are for reasons I can't quite remember.
+Purdey's energy drink wanted to know how positive your tweets are for reasons I can't quite remember.

 I built a little node server that receives your Twitter username, looks up your last 100 tweets and runs them through Google Sentiment analysis.
 Another developer I work with built a normaliser that takes the sentiment score and returns a percentage.